KubeRocketCI/krci-portal/.krci-ai/data/custom/patterns/k8s-resource-implementation.md

 ### Shared Package Structure

 - **Centralized Definitions**: All K8s resource configs live in `shared/src/k8s/groups/`
-- **Type Safety**: Full TypeScript coverage with Zod schema validation
+- **Type Safety**: Full TypeScript coverage with Zod schema validation.
+Every k8s resource must be defined in shared package.
+It's type should always be infered from its schema.
+The schema must always be full and fit to actual kubernetes resource resource definition.
 - **Consistent Patterns**: Every resource follows the same file structure
 - **No Magic Strings**: All configs declared as constants in shared package